Paramodular forms coming from elliptic curves: Siegel modular forms obtained by the lifting

 The following is a very useful fact about the dihedral supercuspidal representations of $\GL(2,K)$ with trivial central character.
 We will use this remark quite often in this article. \begin{remark} The central character of the dihedral supercuspidal representation $\omega_{F, \xi}$ of $\GL(2,K)$ is $\xi|_{K^{\times}}\cdot \chi_{F/K}$, where $\chi_{F/K}$ is the quadratic character of $K^{\times}$ associated to the quadratic extension $F/K$ such that $\chi_{F/K}\left({N_{F/K}(F^{\times})}\right)=1$.
 Here $N_{F/K}$ is the norm map from $F^{\times}$ to $K^{\times}$.
 If $\omega_{F, \xi}$ has trivial central character, i.e., $\xi|_{K^{\times}}\cdot \chi_{F/K}=1$, then by evaluating $\xi$ at $N_{F/K}(y)$ for any $y \in F^{\times}$, we get $\xi^{\sigma}=\xi^{-1}$ on $F^{\times}$. \end{remark} For a character $\chi$ of $K^{\times}$, the smallest non-negative integer $n$ such that $\chi|_{1+\p^n\OF_K}=1$ is called the \emph{conductor} of $\chi$ and denoted by $a(\chi)$.
 Also, we denote the $L$-packet with the local parameter $\ind_{W(\overline{\Q}_p/F)}^{W(\overline{\Q}_p/\Q_p)}(\xi)\oplus\ind_{W(\overline{\Q}_p/F)}^{W(\overline{\Q}_p/\Q_p)}(\xi^3)$ as $\omega_{F,\xi^3} \oplus \omega_{F,\xi}$, where $F$ is a quadratic extension of $\Q_p$.
 When $p \ge 3$, using the local parameters in \eqref{localpara for PS}, \eqref{localpara for St}, \eqref{local parameter of D.S.C}, and the $\sym^3$ map in (\ref{sym^3map}), we describe of the conductor $a(\sym^3(\pi_p))$ of $\sym^3(\pi_p)$ in Table~\ref{gerenal conductor of sym3} for the local representations $\pi_p$ of $\GL(2,\Q_p)$ with trivial central character.

-Notice that we need an explicit description of $\pi_p$ attached to $\phi$ in order to calculate $a(\sym^3(\pi_p))$ which involves the conductor of characters like $a(\chi^3)$ and $a(\xi^3)$.
+Notice that we need a description of the character involved in the $L$-parameter of $\pi_p$ in order to calculate $a(\sym^3(\pi_p))$ which involves the conductor of characters like $a(\chi^3)$ and $a(\xi^3)$.
 So, the global question of finding the paramodular level coming from the $\sym^3$ lifting leads to the local question of determining the representation of $\GL(2,\Q_p)$ associated to a cusp form.
 In principle the paper \cite{LoefflerWeinstein2012} contains an algorithm to determine the local representations attached to a modular form.
 However, the local parameter of the output of the algorithm is not always obvious.
 So, we consider a more specified problem, namely finding the level of the paramodular forms coming from elliptic curves through the $\sym^3$ lifting.
-Now, we need to find an exact description of the local representation $\pi_p$ of $\GL(2,\Q_p)$ from the given elliptic curve $E$ over $\Q_p$.
+Now, we need to find a detailed description of the local representation $\pi_p$ of $\GL(2,\Q_p)$ from the given elliptic curve $E$ over $\Q_p$.
 We will discuss this in the next section.